Name: Humane Adoption of Companion Animals Used in Research Act of 2018

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

-Please give cats and dogs no longer needed for research a chance to live in a loving home
+Please give cats and dogs no longer used for research a chance to live in a loving home

 Dear [Decision Maker],